-- The technology selected to instrument the targets of the OPERA detector consists in scintillator strips, - 6.86 m long, 10.6 mm thick, 26.3 mm wide, read on both sides using Wave Length Shifting (WLS) - 36 fibres and multi-anode photomultipliers (PMT).
-The particle detection principle is depicted by Fig. 1. - The scintillator strips used have been produced by extrusion, with a TiO_2 co-extruded reflective and - diffusing coating for better light collection.
-A long groove, 2.0 mm deep, 1.6 mm wide, running on the - whole length and at the center of the scintillating strips, houses the WLS fibre which is glued inside - 40 the groove using a high transparency glue.
-This technology is very reliable due to the robustness of - 41 its components.
-Delicate elements, like electronics and PMT's are placed in accessible places located - outside the sensitive area.
+The technology selected to instrument the targets of the OPERA detector consists in scintillator strips, 6.86 m long, 10.6 mm thick, 26.3 mm wide, read on both sides using Wavelength Shifting (WLS) fibres and multi-anode photomultipliers (PMT).
+The particle detection principle is depicted by Fig. 1.
+The scintillator strips used have been produced by extrusion, with a TiO2 co-extruded reflective and diffusing coating for better light collection.
+A long groove running on the whole length and at the centre of the scintillating strips, houses the WLS fibre which is glued inside the groove using a high transparency glue.
+This technology is very reliable due to the robustness of its components.
+Delicate elements, like electronics and PMTs are located outside the sensitive area where they are accessible.